Lotto on Saturday, May 14th, 2022: The current winning numbers

 Game 6 out of 49: Which lottery numbers have been drawn most often so far?

-Which number should you tick in any case?
+Which number should you definitely tick?
 And which ones would you rather not?
 Anyone who trusts the statistics can see at Lotto.de which numbers were drawn* most frequently.
 They are 6, 26, 38, 33, 31, 41.
 The six numbers that have been drawn the least often are: 45, 21, 20, 46, 44 and 30.

 There is a nice tool at 6of49 histogram.
 There, every player can check how often their personal lucky number has been drawn in recent years.
 You can also enter your own six lucky numbers and see if they have been drawn in this combination before.